cltl/SPT_annotation/readme.md

 * pos and neg example concept
 * source of the property-concept pair

+Exclude concepts and update dataset:

+* Follow instructions in this notebook: scripts/Filter pairs
+* Replace concepts with concepts from the full candidate set by running:

+ `cd scripts/`

+ `python replace_excluded_conepts.py [property] [collection]`

+* Then update the dataset by running:

+`python update_dataset.py`

+The resampled set is stored in `data/resampled/`

+**Important note**: From now on, only data in `data/resampled/` will be used for question generation. (update November 27, 2020)

 To create the questions, run:

 `cd scripts/`

 `python create_questions.py [run number]`

 Replace `[run number]` with the experiment run.
 Currently, I created run3.
 The run number determines which descriptions of relations will be used (stored in `templates/`).
 The examples are taken from `examples/`.

+Update November 27, 2020: As of now, questions will only be created based on updated data (stored in data/resampled)

 (2) Create batches of questions which have not been annotated yet as you go.